 Using atop, next, we see that the storage device is 90 to 100 percent busy.
 This is a serious bottleneck.
 The effect being that requests are blocked until disk I/O can catch up.
 While in atop press ‘d” to view the processes and PIDs which are using disk I/O. Here we see MySQL, Nginx and PHP-FPM which are necessary processes and I would have to write another article about reducing disk I/O on high traffic L*MP servers.
 In short, be careful that Nginx (or Apache), MySQL and PHP-FPM’s access and error logs are not setup to write too frequently to disk and you want to also avoid storing cache (eg. Nginx cache) to disk in very high concurrent traffic environments.
 In addition to LEMP services, notice also ‘flush-8:0’ (traced to be PHP cache issue) and jbd2/sda5-8 (traced to be access/kernel logs) along with their PIDs.

 On this server, I was able to perform a quick benchmark of the SSD after stopping services and noticed that disk performance was extremely poor, maybe drive failing or config issue.
 Also it’s not NAS accessed over NFS.
 The results: 1073741824 bytes (1.1 GB) copied, 46.0156 s, 23.3 MB/s.
 So although reads/writes could be reduced, the real problem here is extremely slow disk I/O. This client’s web host provider denied this and instead stated that MySQL is the problem because it often grows in size and suffers OOM kill.
 To the contrary, MySQL growing in memory usage was a symptom of disk I/O blocking timely return of MySQL queries and with MySQL’s my.cnf max_connections setting on this server being way too high (2000), it also meant that MySQL’s connections and queries would pile up and grow way beyond the available server RAM for all services.
 Growing to the point where the Linux Kernel would OOM kill MySQL.
-Considering MySQL’s max allocated memory equals the size of per thread buffers multiplied by that ‘max_connections=2000’ setting, this also left PHP-FPM with little free memory as it also piles up connections waiting on MySQL < disk.
+Considering MySQL’s max allocated memory equals the size of per thread buffers multiplied by that ‘max_connections=2000’ setting, this also left PHP-FPM with little free memory as it also piled up connections waiting on MySQL < disk.
 But with MySQL being the largest process, the Linux kernel opts to kill MySQL first.
-You can see from screenshot the server is over-committing memory.

 Using IOTOP command for real-time insight on disk read/writes.